DimitrieStoica/anotherstoic.github.io/vpc.md

 ## Virtual Private Cloud - VPC ##

 - first logical foundation that allows you to create/deploy/configure services & instances
-- logical isolated network in the AWS cloud - private CIDR block of AWS cloud
+- logically isolated network in the AWS cloud - private CIDR block of AWS cloud
-- a VPC is region wide -> use all available AZs (a router allows all subnets within a region across the AZs that in the same region to be interconnected across the region)
+- a VPC is region wide -> use all available AZs
 - the size of a VPC cannot be changed
 - consists of: subnets, route tables, internet gateways, elastic IPs, endpoints, NAT gateways, peering connections, network ACLs, security groups, VPN